ceu-lang/ceu/docs/requests.md

 // 3rd example
 output/input (char&&)=>char&& PING_PONG;
-every 5s do
+loop do
+    await 5s;
-    var char&& str = (await PING_PONG => "Hello");
+    var char&& str = (request PING_PONG => "Hello");
     _printf("%s\n", str);
 end
 ```

 ## Safety and Programmability Considerations

-The conversion described above is still a simplification of the problem and
+The conversion described above for the request pattern is still a
-neglects some considerations:
+simplification of the problem and neglects some considerations:

 1. *Failure*:  the resource should be allowed to fail and notify the
                application.